 - Lack of Experience and Skills – Property management is an art as much as it is a science, and you need the right mix of experience, knowledge, and skills to get the best returns for your investment.
 Without these, you’ll likely end up committing mistakes that could put your investment in jeopardy and cost you more money in the long run.

 - Lack of Time – Managing properties unquestionably takes a lot of time.
 Unless you manage your property full-time and it becomes your main work priority, chances are you won’t have enough time (and energy) to handle all its requirements and processes.
-Property managers have the advantage of doing this as their full-time job.
+PMs have the advantage of doing this as their full-time job.
 And even then, they often work in teams to complete tasks more efficiently.

-- Lack of Resources – Finding the right tenant requires advertising and marketing your property through the right Without full access and knowledge of these channels, you may find it difficult to find the right tenant.
-We also find private landlords to be a target for bad tenants, as without access to the Tenancy Default Databases that property managers use, bad tenants know that private landlords usually don’t perform as thorough checks into their tenancy history.
+- Lack of Resources – Finding the right tenant requires advertising and marketing your property through the right channels.
+Without full access and knowledge of these channels, you may find it difficult to find the right tenant.
+We also find private landlords to be a target for bad tenants, as without access to the Tenancy Default Databases that PMs use, bad tenants know that private landlords usually don’t perform as thorough checks into their tenancy history.

 - Limited Network of Suppliers –Property management requires regular inspections, maintenance, and repairs.
 If you don’t have a trusted network of service suppliers, then you’ll likely find it difficult to protect and maintain your property, which can cause it to decrease its value quickly.